josehu07/josehu07.github.io/_posts/2020-06-13-write-ahead-logging-lsm-tree.md

 ---
 layout: post
-title: "Write-Ahead Logging, LSM Tree, & Journaling Summarized"
+title: "Write Buffering, LSM Tree, & Journaling Summarized"
 date: 2020-06-13 10:35:12
 author: Guanzhou Hu
 categories: Technical
 enable_math: "enable"
 ---

-In file system design, *write-ahead logging* is a commonly-used technology to avoid in-place updates and only expose sequential writes to disks. *Log-Structured Merge Tree* (LSM tree) is a modern practical solution which sacrifices a little bit of read performance to enable efficient write-ahead logging. *Journaling* is another file system terminology which is often confused with logging.
-In short, write-ahead logging is for write performance and journaling is for crash recovery - they are different, but can be combined.
+In file system & database design, *write buffering* (*write grouping* or *coalescing*) is a commonly-used technology to avoid in-place updates and only expose sequential writes to disks. *Log-Structured Merge Tree* (LSM tree) is a modern practical solution which sacrifices a little bit of read performance to enable efficient write buffering. *Journaling* (*write-ahead logging*) is another file system terminology which is sometimes confused with write buffering.
+In short, write buffering is for write performance and journaling is for crash recovery - they are different, but can be combined.

+(I previously misused the terminology of write-ahead logging and confused it with write buffering.
+This is now a newer version of the post.)

 ## Background